-Continue expansion of the secondary irrigation system for delivery of untreated groundwater to large landscaped areas, thereby saving valuable State Water and providing a cost savings to the General Fund.
+Continue expansion of the secondary irrigation system for delivery of untreated groundwater to large landscaped areas, such as Allan Hancock College, saving valuable State Water and providing a cost savings to the General Fund.

-Continue to work with the RWQCB to implement Hydromodification Control and Low Impact Development, in order to comply with the City’s stormwater permit and ensure fulfillment of the City’s General Plan.
+Continue to work with the Regional Water Quality Control Board on implementation of Hydromodification Control and Low Impact Development to comply with the City’s Stormwater Permit and ensure the fulfillment of the City’s General Plan.

-Present an Open Space Management Plan for the Integrated Waste Management Facility at Los Flores Ranch Park to the City Council and to the public, that identifies long-term passive uses at the park before and during commencement of the on-site landfill operations, as well as sites and methods to mitigate the landfill’s environmental effects.
+Make significant progress on the Open Space Management Plan for the Integrated Waste Management Facility (IWMF) at Los Flores Ranch Park, to identify long-term passive uses before and during commencement of onsite Landfill operations, as well as sites and methods to mitigate the Landfill’s environmental effects.